ClouDesire/docusaurus/docs/glossary.md

 customer name), purchased application name, order type (can be _normal_, _trial_, _sandbox_, _upgrade_, _renewal_), total amount.

-## Package

-Represent a software component that can be used in a [Docker application](docker.md) (e.g. a postgres:9.3 Docker container).

 ## Proceed

 The statistical report of the vendor, distributor, reseller incomes.